Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Proof of Two key Propositions

 \subsection{Proof of Proposition \ref{pro:1}}

-This proof is similar to that of \cite[Proposition 6.1]{CH16}.
-The main technical difference is that we replace \cite[Lemma 2.11]{CH16} by Lemma~\ref{lem:sup_est} for the random walk bridge.

-The $k=1$ case follows from the assumption of Theorem~\ref{theorem:main} since we assume that the $k = 1$ indexed curve converges weakly as a process on $\mathbb{R}$ to a stationary process.
-Note the stationarity is need for the independence of $R_k(\epsilon)$ with respect to $x_0$.
-We assume now that $k\geq 2$ and for $k-1$ all three propositions have been verified.
+The $k=1$ case follows from the assumption of Theorem~\ref{theorem:main} since we assume that $\mathcal{L}^N_1(u)+u^2/2$ converges weakly as a process on $\mathbb{R}$ to a stationary process.
+From now on, we set $k\geq 2$ and assume Propositions~\ref{pro:1} and \ref{pro:1} have been verified for $k-1$.